Debagnik/project-kurumi/SECURITY.md

 ## Supported Versions

-Only the latest version on the default branch (`main`) is currently supported with security updates.
+Only the latest version on the default branch (`master`) is currently supported with security updates.

 Older releases, forks, or modified deployments are **not supported**.